Linkta-org/core/docs/decisions/Knowledge_Graph_Visualization_Library_Decision_Log.md

 ## Options Explored:
 1. **React Flow with dagre/d3-hierarchy**:
-   - Pros: Provides a highly customizable and interactive environment for graph visualization, supporting features like node dragging, dynamic edge creation, and a flexible layout system adaptable for complex tree structures.
+   - Pros: Provides a highly customizable and interactive environment for graph visualization, supporting features like node dragging, dynamic edge creation, and a flexible layout system adaptable for complex graph structures.
    - Cons: Requires an additional library and custom implementations to achieve an optimal tree layout and spacing, especially for complex or dynamic tree structures.

 2. **React Beautiful DnD with react-d3-tree**: